happychriss/DBServer_legacy/README.md

-CleanDesk - Never search for your documents again!
+DocumentBox - Never search for your documents again!
 ==================

 Document management running on Cubietruck or any NAS
 ----------------------------

-Cleandesk is a document management system for home use.
+DocumentBox is a document management system for home use.
 Scan you documents with 1-Click on you scanner and store them centralized / searchable.
 Find documents in seconds with a sneak document preview.

-Cleandesk is made for the paranoid, who dont want to sent any unencrpyted information to cloud, so you can reliable keep you private infomratoin private.
+DocumentBox is made for the paranoid, who dont want to sent any unencrpyted information to cloud, so you can reliable keep you private infomratoin private.

-Cleandesk provides a unique workflow I have developed to easy manage all my priate documents.
+DocumentBox provides a unique workflow I have developed to easy manage all my priate documents.
 It supports document you just scan and throwh away, and also documents you  should keep for tax reasons.
-Documents to be kept can be stored in a single folder, Cleandesk provides an easy way to find this documents later in the folder.
+Documents to be kept can be stored in a single folder, DocumentBox provides an easy way to find this documents later in the folder.

 It has reduced the amount of paper I store at home significant, also the time I spent searching for documents.
 Comparing the my yearly heating costs is done in a second.